matloff/qeML/README.md

 * Special Features for Those Experienced in  ML

-    * variety of functions for feeature selection and model development
+    * variety of functions for feature selection and model development

     * large variety of ML algorithms, including some novel/unusual ones